LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [The Engineer/Manager Pendulum](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/) - by Charity Majors.
 Takeaway: "Fuck the whole idea that only managers get career progression.
 And fuckkkk the idea you have to choose a “lane” and grow old there.
 I completely reject this kind of slotting."

+- [Everyone Forgets Technical Research](https://producthabits.com/everyone-forgets-technical-research/) - by Product Habits.
+Takeaway: Offers a step-by-step template for creating a 1-3 page technical research outline that will enable product leads to communicate plans more effectively with developers, who can then better do the research on their side required to build a product successfully.
+"The outline should be a short summary of what you’re looking to create, including required features and functionality.
+You should also provide guidance on what matters most to you (and customers).
+What’s the core problem you’re looking to solve, and how do you plan to solve it?
+What are the most important parts of what you’re building?"

 - [Growth Hacking Notebook](https://docs.google.com/document/d/1uN_kMZlwsdaliiUhIEei5PTnLphm0p6Eo57Xg6LnFHc/edit) - notes by Joe Goldberg.

 - [How Compare and Contrast Decisions Lead to Better Product Outcomes](https://www.producttalk.org/2017/09/compare-and-contrast-decisions/) (slides) - by Teresa Torres.
 Takeaway: A detailed look at how to bring focus to product decisions, including suggested tools like the "opportunity solution tree."